2sic/2sxc-docs/2sxc Docs Generator/basics/data/metadata/target-types.md

 The following list are internally reserved Target-Types

 1. Anything with 1 (or 0) is defined as not being Metadata
-2. Attribute Metadata
+2. Attribute/Property Metadata - key should be number
-3. App Metadata
+3. App Metadata - key should be number (AppId)
-4. Entity-Metadata
+4. Entity-Metadata - key should be guid of entity
-5. Content-Type Metadata
+5. Content-Type Metadata - key should be string static-name
-6. Zone Metadata
+6. Zone Metadata - not used ATM
 8. Reserved
 9. Reserved
-10. CMS-Object (like `file:72` or `page:42`)
+10. CMS-Object (like `file:72` or `page:42`) - key should be string
 11. 11-100 are reserved
+12. 101+ is free to define for your own purpose

 ## Custom Target Types